 LLMs are trained to perform many NLP tasks with little training data.
 Some examples of tasks they can handle are language translation, summarization, question answering, or text generation.

-These models are called "large" because they are trained on a very large dataset, typically consisting of millions of words.
-Also, their architecture is much more complicated than the architecture of regular models.
-It consists of hundreds of layers and millions of parameters.
+These models are called "large" because their architecture is much more complicated than the architecture of regular models.
+It consists of hundreds of layers and billions of parameters.
 This makes these models take up a lot of computational resources to run.
+They are also trained on a very large dataset, typically consisting of billions or trillions of words.

 The process used for training LLMs is called unsupervised learning.
 The models are not explicitly given task-specific labels or examples to learn from.
 Instead, they learn by predicting the next word in a sequence of words based on the context.
 During training, they memorize a lot of the training data.
 That's where their knowledge comes from.